Kipleigh Brown

 Kipleigh Brown is an American actress and photographic artist.

-In addition to her film credits, which include the lead role in James Kerwin's sci-fi noir film Yesterday Was a Lie, she is also known for playing Jane Taylor on the television series Star Trek: Enterprise and for sketch comedy at the iO West in Los Angeles.
+She had the lead role in James Kerwin's sci-fi noir film Yesterday Was a Lie, and played Jane Taylor on the television series Star Trek: Enterprise.
+She also performs in the sketch comedy at the iO West in Los Angeles.

 In 2014, Brown played the part of Barbara Smith in the fan-produced Star Trek Continues episode "Fairest of Them All".
 Later that year, it was announced she would continue as a recurring character in the series.

 In 2015, Brown began regular appearances as "Kuumaarke" in Star Trek Online.